NiekAukes/eca2/docs/blocks/tweets.md

 ## Requirements
 This block requires the following libraries:
 - tweets.js
-- tweet.css (you may change this file)
+- tweet.css (you may change the contents of this file)

 ```html
 <script src="/static/lib/tweets.js"></script>